 When you listen to music, multiple areas of your brain become engaged and active.
 But when you actually play an instrument, that activity becomes more like a full-body brain workout.
 What’s going on?
 Anita Collins explains the fireworks that go off in musicians’ brains when they play, and examines some of the long-term positive effects of this mental workout.

 Music Learning Theory is an explanation of how we learn when we learn music.
 Based on an extensive body of research and practical field testing by Edwin E. Gordon and others, Music Learning Theory is a comprehensive method for teaching Audiation, Gordon’s term for the ability to think music in the mind with understanding.
 Click the Logo above to learn how these skill apply to deep learning and comprehension across the learning landscape

 Executive functions are a set of cognitive processes – including attentional control, inhibitory control, working memory, and cognitive flexibility, as well as reasoning, problem solving, and planning.
-Click the link above to learn how Music performing enhances the development of these 8 executive functions in Adolescent

 Music Education and 21st Century Skills